 This is a fun and motivational time for both dog and owner!
 Don’t worry if you didn’t go through the Puppy Kindergarten Class.
 The only requirement is that your dog be over 4-1/2 months old to be admitted to this class.
 Many people adopt adult dogs from shelters, rescues, etc., and are looking for guidance on the basics with their new four-legged member of the household!
 This is the class for you!

-NOTE - Aggressive or excessively fearful dogs not permitted.
+NOTE - Reactive or excessively fearful dogs not permitted.
 We will work together to find the appropriate training for your specific situation.

 Puppy Graduation Class